 Step 8.
 The EDA tool uses the signal waveform at the output of Rx1’s algorithmic model in step 7 as the stimulus of Tx2’s algorithmic model and performs the simulation on the downstream channel, which consists of Tx2, physical channel 2, and Rx2, according to the AMI flow defined in the specification for channels without Repeaters.

 Steps 7 through 8 can be called once or can be called multiple times to process the full analog waveform.
-Splitting up the full analog waveform into multiple calls reduces the memory requirements when doing long simulations and allows AMI_GetWave to return model status every so many bits.
+Processing the full analog waveform using multiple calls, where each call passes the model a block of samples, reduces the memory requirements when performing long simulations.
+This also allows AMI_GetWave to return model status after processing each block (note that the size of a block is not limited to the number of samples needed to define an integer number of complete symbols).
 Once all blocks of the input waveform have been processed, the EDA tool calls the AMI_Close function of each algorithmic model in Tx1, Rx1, Tx2 and Rx2.

 Since the Redriver output signal is driven continuously by the input analog signal and does not have a sampling latch, clock times, if returned by the Rx1 AMI_GetWave function, jitter parameters, and the Rx_Noise parameter specified in Redriver .ami files are ignored by the EDA tool.